quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part53_Monte_Carlo_Con.md

 ---
 #### First-Visit vs Every-Visit Methods

-First-visit methods are unbiased but can be extreme depending on the observed trajectory’s likelihood under \(\pi\).
+First-visit methods are unbiased but can be extreme depending on the observed trajectory’s likelihood under $\pi$.
 Every-visit methods are biased but often preferred for lower variance and ease of implementation with function approximations.

 :p What are the key differences between first-visit and every-visit methods in terms of bias and variance?